-Most workers have the right to take breaks, but whether or not you are paid for them depends on the terms of your employment contract.
+Most workers have the right to take breaks, but whether you are paid for them depends on the terms of your employment contract.
 There are special rules about rest breaks for some types of worker, especially those working in the transport industry.

 Types of breaks